 Lempoyang extracts have long been used as a remedy for various infections due to their antibacterial properties.
-These extracts have been shown to be effective against various types of bacteria, including gram-negative bacteria such as Escherichia coli and Helicobacter pylori, as well as gram-positive bacteria such as Staphylococcus aureus and Staphylococcus epidermidis, with greater efficacy against the latter (Ramzan & Zeshan, 2023; Sidahmed et al, 2015b).
-Previous studies by Kader et al (2011b), Raj et al (2022) and Woo et al (2021) have demonstrated the significant antibacterial activity of fresh rhizome extracts from lempoyang obtained by various extraction methods against a variety of plant pathogenic bacteria.
-Therefore, the aim of this study is to investigate the phytochemical compounds in the crude extracts of the fresh rhizome of lempoyang obtained by SWE and to evaluate the antibacterial activity of the crude extract against different types of gram-positive and gram-negative bacteria.
+These extracts have been shown to be effective against various types of bacteria, including Gram-negative bacteria such as Escherichia coli and Helicobacter pylori, as well as Gram-positive bacteria such as Staphylococcus aureus and Staphylococcus epidermidis, with greater efficacy against the latter (Ramzan & Zeshan 2023; Sidahmed et al. 2015).
+Previous studies by Kader et al. (2011), Raj et al. (2022) and Woo et al.

+(2021) have demonstrated the significant antibacterial activity of fresh rhizome extracts from lempoyang obtained by various extraction methods against various plant pathogenic bacteria.
+Therefore, this study aims to investigate the phytochemical compounds in the crude extracts of the fresh rhizome of lempoyang obtained by SWE and to evaluate the antibacterial activity of the crude extract against different types of Gram-positive and Gram-negative bacteria.